tymyrddin/testlab/source/docs/siem/splunk.md

 # Splunk

-Splunk is one of the leading SIEM solutions used to collect, analyse and correlate the network and machine logs in real-time.
+[Splunk](https://www.splunk.com/) is a SIEM solutions used to collect, analyse and correlate the network and machine logs in real-time.

 ## Components